 Want the recipe? here you go:

-Finely grated zest of 1 small lemon and 1 small lime (save half for the buttercream icing)
+Finely grated zest of 2 small lemons and 1 small lime (save half for the buttercream icing)

 1. Put all the cake ingredients into a bowl and beat with an electric whisk until mixture is smooth.